CodeYourFuture/CYF-PD/content/blocks/prep-critical-thinking/readme.md

         * I﻿f no one has created the Slack thread, start it
         * M﻿ake sure your Google Doc can be commented by anyone
       * This should be done by Thursday evening at 20:00 before your next class

+      * M﻿ake sure you react to the definitions you liked with a ‘thumbs up’emoji
     time: 55
     goal: This prep is for you to describe critical thinking
 ---